How Social Media Comparison Harms Your Emotional And Physical Health

 Why do we compare though?
 According to cultural psychologists, we compare because our possessions and social status mean a lot to us—they say something about our worth and value as a human being.
 When someone has what appears to be more successful in these areas, we grow greener than the Grinch at Christmastime.

-After all, we all have gifts and talents unlike anyone else in this world, so why bother trying to be someone else?
-Your emotional and physical well being will thank you because, in the end, you can’t take your (or your friend’s) Instagram with you.
+After all, we each have gifts and talents unlike anyone else in this world, so why bother trying to be someone else?
+Your emotional and physical well-being will thank you because, in the end, you can’t take your (or your friend’s) Instagram with you.